sngrmvj/todo-auth/README.md

     - Refresh Tokens which expires in 30 days
     - Access Tokens which expires in 5 minutes
     - Refresh tokens are used to fetch access tokens instead of user logging in again and again.
+    - Tokens are stored in cookie and httpOnly set to True.
 - CRUD Operations for the user details.
 - Password reset using the OTP.
 - DB (Postgres DB only for the authentication server)